Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • People with mental health disorders

-How Is Opioid Use Disorder Diagnosed?
+How is Opioid Use Disorder Diagnosed?

 • Medical history evaluation

-• Physical and psychological assessment
+• Physical and psychological assessments

 • Screening for withdrawal symptoms

-What Are the Most Effective Treatments for Opioid Use Disorder?
+Effective Treatments for Opioid Use Disorder

 What Happens During Opioid Detox?

-• Supervised withdrawal to manage opioid overdose symptoms
+• Supervised withdrawal to manage symptoms

 • Medications to reduce withdrawal effects